-Loan and grant programs have started to become available for businesses impacted by COVID-19 in New York, New Jersey and Pennsylvania.
-More information on these programs is becoming available on a daily basis; please check back frequently for information.
+Loan and grant programs are available for businesses impacted by COVID-19 in New York, New Jersey and Pennsylvania.
 Here are the programs that are currently available:

 - IRS Employee Retention Credit: The Treasury Department and the IRS announced the new Employee Retention Credit to encourage businesses to keep employees on their payroll.
 The refundable tax credit is 50% of up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.
 More information is available here.

 - Thryv Foundation’s Small Business COVID-19 Grant Program: Qualifying small business applicants can apply for grants from $2,000 to $15,000 through this program.
 Grants will be awarded on a first-come, first-serve basis, and applications are open until April 30.
 Thryv is no longer accepting applications at this time.

 - The Small Business Relief Fund: Powered by GoFundMe in partnership with Yelp, Intuit QuickBooks, GoDaddy and Bill.com, this fund offers up to $500 in grants for businesses that raise $500 in funding through the GoFundMe platform.
 More information is available here.

 - The Save Small Business Fund: The Save Small Business Fund is continuing to award grants to their existing list of applicants as new funds become available, but due to overwhelming demand, the program is no longer accepting new applications.